-Event Name Badge Etiquette: Part 1
+Event Name Tag Etiquette: Part 1

 Squint Factor

-Remember the Purpose of the Badge
+Remember the Purpose of the Name Tag

 Classic Name Tags